 With KAPANA the QUEER-Streifen are starting officially: We are pleased to have the film’s director, Philippe Talavera, present to watch with you and answer your questions after the film.

-in the Kinos im Andreasstadel – more info about the cinema visit and tickets can be found here
+On Thursday, October 21, at 20:00 in the Kinos im Andreasstadel – more info about the cinema visit and tickets can be found here.

 Don’t dream it, watch it!
 And we give you the opportunity to do so.
 But one thing has to be an … ticipated: Please leave the guns silent and the water guns at home.
 Also lighters etc. are not allowed in the lab (cinema hall … ?).
 You don’t want to be any worry!